Skip to Content

 Hoof Care and Laminitis Prevention

-• Farrier visits every 6–8 weeks — do not stretch the interval on a PPID horse; hoof imbalance increases mechanical stress on already-vulnerable laminae
+• Farrier every 6–8 weeks without exception — hoof imbalance increases mechanical stress on already-vulnerable laminae; do not stretch the interval

-• Maintain a laminitis action plan in writing with your vet — contact number, initial steps, when to call vs. when to trailer.
+• Maintain a written laminitis action plan with your vet — contact number, initial steps, when to call vs. when to trailer.
 Speed of response in the first 24 hours changes outcomes.

 Managing the Whole Horse: Arthritis, Weight, and Dental Health

-Two older horses in a pasture, one showing signs of Cushing's disease — PPID often coincides with arthritis and other age-related conditions
+Two older horses in a pasture — PPID often coincides with arthritis and other age-related conditions requiring integrated management

 PPID rarely travels alone — arthritis, dental issues, and weight problems frequently accompany the disease in older horses.

-PPID rarely travels alone in older horses.
-The same aging processes that affect the pituitary also affect joints, muscle mass, body weight, and dentition.
-Managing PPID well means managing the whole horse — not just the one diagnosis.
+PPID rarely travels alone in older horses — the same aging processes affect joints, muscle mass, body weight, and dentition.

 Equine arthritis and joint pain are common in horses aged 18–25, which is also peak PPID age.
-The combination of arthritis pain and laminitis pain can make lameness assessment genuinely difficult — and cortisol elevation from PPID can mask some pain signals, meaning horses may be more uncomfortable than they appear.
-For an overview of managing arthritis in older horses, including when NSAIDs are appropriate and how to structure a joint support program, see the equine arthritis guide for horse owners and the guide to NSAIDs in horses.
+Cortisol elevation from PPID can mask pain signals — horses may be more uncomfortable than they appear.
+For an overview of managing arthritis alongside PPID, see the equine arthritis guide for horse owners and the guide to NSAIDs in horses.

 Body weight can go either direction.
 Some PPID horses are obese — PPID combined with insulin dysregulation produces a horse that gains weight despite apparently normal intake and deposits fat at the cresty neck, tailhead, and above the eyes.
 Others are severely underweight — muscle wasting from elevated cortisol, combined with dental issues and poor nutrient absorption, creates a horse that can’t hold condition.
-Both need different dietary approaches but the same NSC discipline.
-For detailed guidance on why horses lose weight and how to address it, the causes covered in that article frequently overlap with PPID complications.
+See the guide on why horses lose weight and how to address it — the causes covered there frequently overlap with PPID complications.

 Dental health is often the unacknowledged limiting factor in PPID diet management.
 A horse that can’t chew hay effectively can’t get adequate forage regardless of how well you source it.
 Annual dental exams are baseline for any horse over 15.
-For horses with significant dental compromise, soaked hay cubes, beet pulp, and commercial senior feeds replace long-stem forage as the fiber source — these products are designed for exactly this situation.
+For horses with significant dental compromise, soaked hay cubes, beet pulp, and commercial senior feeds replace long-stem forage as the fiber source.

-Horse with Cushing's disease turned out in a paddock — controlled turnout is a key part of seasonal PPID management
+Horse with Cushing's disease in a dry lot paddock — controlled turnout is essential spring and autumn management for PPID horses

 Controlled paddock turnout — rather than open pasture — is an essential spring and autumn management strategy for PPID horses.